Hair loss is a common — but usually temporary — side effect of some cancer treatments. Discover more about chemo hair loss and how to manage it.

-For many people living with cancer, chemotherapy can help stop the spread of the disease.
-But it can also cause side effects, including hair loss.
-This can be a source of stress.
-Getting more information about chemo-related hair loss may help you feel better prepared.
+Chemo-related hair loss can be a source of stress.
+Getting more information about it may help you feel better prepared.

 Here are seven facts about hair loss from chemotherapy, including strategies to manage it.

 Wearing a scalp cooling cap during chemotherapy infusions might help prevent hair loss.
 These caps are thought to slow the flow of blood to your scalp.
-This may limit the amount of chemotherapy drug that reaches your scalp, reducing its effects on your hair follicles.
+This may limit the amount of chemotherapy medication that reaches your scalp, reducing its effects on your hair follicles.

-Some studies have suggested that these caps might increase the risk that cancer will develop in the scalp later on, but a recent published in Breast Cancer Research and Treatment found the rate of cancer recurrence in the scalp was low among breast cancer survivors.
+Some studies have suggested that these caps might increase the risk that cancer will develop in the scalp later on.
+However, a 2017 literature review found the rate of cancer recurrence in the scalp was low among breast cancer survivors.
 This was true whether people wore the caps or not.

 Shorter hair often looks fuller than longer hair.
 As a result, hair loss might be less noticeable if you have a short hairstyle.
 If you typically wear your hair long, consider cutting it before you begin chemotherapy.

 After you start chemotherapy, hair loss might make your scalp feel itchy, irritated, or sensitive.
 Shaving your head may help ease the discomfort.
 Many people also prefer the look of a cleanly shaved head to partial hair loss.

 If you feel self-conscious about hair loss, wearing a head covering might help.
 From scarves to hats to wigs, there are many options.
 These coverings can also protect your head from exposure to sunlight and cold air.